Fidelity Solo 401k

 I had planned to move a significant amount of money to Fidelity, using my solo 401k to execute a Roth IRA Conversion Strategy to Avoid Taxes.
 Looks like they’ll miss out on my business.

-Instead, as soon as they cash the check for my husband’s contribution, I’ll be moving my account to a Vanguard solo 401k (which wasn’t available when I opened my solo 401k).
+Instead, as soon as they cash the check for my husband’s contribution, I’ll be moving my account to a Vanguard solo 401k (which wasn’t available when I opened my solo 401k, but offers fantastic Vanguard Admiral Shares).

 Taxes are complicated, so it’s very important to have a service provider you can trust.
 Unfortunately, Fidelity wasn’t reliable enough.
 Vanguard, my paperwork will be in the mail shortly!